mysrejourney/mkdocs/docs/css/cascade-priority.md

 ```
 ![chain](../assets/chain.jpg)

 `5.
 Combine combiners` : This is similar to descendant.
-However, first one is ancestor(parent) and second one is chaining selector
+However, the first one is ancestor(parent) and the second one is chaining selector

 **Syntax**

 ```css
  selector1 selector2selector3 {
     font-size: 0.5rem;